Mortality Rates of US Counties: Are they Reliable and Predictable?: Our Non-parametric Supervised Learning ``Black Box'' Model

 We generated a random forest of $500$ tree models, Breiman (2001,2002), for prediction of $Cmort$ from our ``Top Ten'' potentially causal X-variables using default settings in the randomForest $R-$package of Liaw and Wiener (2002-2022).
 Using the corresponding Partial Dependence Plots, Friedman (2001), that are both generated and ranked on ``importance'' by this software, we studied the ten \textit{marginal relationships} that result from averaging over the other nine potential predictors.
 These marginal relationships ignore potential interaction effects and can be linear, monotonic or more complex.

-In addition to a Partial Dependance Plot (PDP), Figures $3$ to $12$ also display a companion \textit{Individual Conditional Expectation} (ICE) plot, Goldstein et al. (2015).
-The vertical ``ticks'' extending above the bottom axis on each PDP mark boundaries \textit{between} the observed deciles of each potential predictor of $Cmort$.
-On each corresponding ICE-plot, note that these deciles are always \textit{uniformly} spaced for all $2,812$ counties.
-Thus, individual ICE-plots transform the horizontal range displayed in its companion PDP.
+In addition to a Partial Dependance Plot (PDP), Figures $5$ to $14$ also display a companion \textit{Individual Conditional Expectation} (ICE) plot, Goldstein et al. (2015).
+The ``rugs'' (nine vertical tick-marks extending above the bottom axis) on each PDP plot mark boundaries between observed deciles for each potential predictor of $Cmort$.
+On the corresponding ICE-plot, note that these deciles are \textit{uniformly} spaced.
+Thus, individual ICE-plots transform the horizontal range displayed by its companion PDP.

-Table 3 summarizes PDP characteristics of our $10$ pairs of PDP and ICE plots in Figures 3 to 12.
+Table 3 summarizes PDP characteristics of our $10$ pairs of PDP and ICE plots in Figures $5$ to $14$.

 In summary, our PDP and ICE plots display ten potentially causal predictors of $Cmort$ rates; all of these relationships are distinctly non-linear.
 Two of these Ten predictors concern aging ($Elderly$ and $PremDeath$), two more are socioeconomic factors ($Smoking$ and $ChildPov$), while the other six concern chemicals in the air.